LIAMLEELYM/resume/README.md

 # My Resume

-#### Technical Skills: Advanced business data analysis skills in Python, SAS Miner, and Stata, with experience in machine learning.
-Proficient in data visualization using R and Tableau.
+#### Technical Skills: Advanced business data analysis skills in Python and SAS E-Miner, with experience in machine learning.
+Proficient in data visualization using Tableau.
 Capable of utilizing SQL (Data analysis projects showcased on the Projects page)

-## Education
+## EDUCATION BACKGROUND
 - MSc., Business Information Systems | City University of Hong Kong (_June 2024_)
 - Bachelor, Economics | Sun Yat-Sen University  (_June 2021_)

-## Work Experience
+## WORK EXPERIENCE
+**Business Operations Officer @ CLPS Global (_June 2024 - Present_)**
+-Assist in managing daily global business operations; -Monitor end-to-end operations such as CRM records, order fulfilment records, email records and system records;
+-Conduct research and data analysis to support business planning; -Prepare reports with accurate data for management review;
+-Support the implementation of operational policies, procedures, and guidelines;
+-Collaborate with different functional departments to verify data accuracy as needed;

-**Internship: Mylink Centre Business Development Assistant @ CHINA MOBILE HONGKONG (_September 2023 - Present_)**
+**Internship: Mylink Centre Business Development Assistant @ CHINA MOBILE HONG KONG (_September 2023 - June 2024_)**
 - Contributed to efficient data operations by assisting with regular data tasks, and assisted in analyzing the platform sales data such as GMV, and gross profit to identify monthly sales trends.
 - Provided support for sales activities and roadshows, ensuring the smooth running of events.

-**Trade Marketing Sales Operation Officer @ YEO HIAP SENG LTD (_November 2022 - July 2023_)**
-- Handle part of the E-Commerce channels, budget management of the EC sales events, track KPIs, and create action plans about product launches, pricing, and promotions.
-Result in achieving quarterly sales revenue targets within the budget.
-- Conducted comprehensive sales research on retailers in the China market, analyzing product market share across regional channels.
-Utilized research to gain insights into market dynamics and strategically adjusted sales approaches.

-**Sales Operation Assistant @ SINO GROUP (_April 2021 - October 2022_)**
+**Sales Operations Assistant @ SINO GROUP (_April 2021 - October 2022_)**
 - Employed history data and market trends to generate reliable sales forecasts, consistently achieving around 80% accuracy rate in monthly sales demand predictions.
 - Regularly prepared comprehensive reports on sales performance, campaign results, and key metrics.
 Identifying bottlenecks and inefficiencies in the sales process.
 - Collaborated cross-functionally with product, marketing, and sales teams to develop effective go-to-market models for new products and campaigns.
 Ensure the campaigns timely delivery within budget constraints and provide support for the expansion of operation and sales solutions.

-**Internship: Administrative Assistant @ GUOSEN SECURITIES CO LTD (_June 2020 - August 2020_)**
-- Accurately enters data related to financial documents, carefully manages documents, and maintains accurate records.

 ## ENTREPRENEURIAL EXPERIENCE
 **Founder, Product Operation & Digital Marketing @ FOEDUS TRADING LTD (_September 2020 - March 2021_)**